-Instead of heading for processed treats, though, it’s a much better idea to go for the fresh fruit and vegetable section.
+Instead of heading for processed treats, it’s much better to go for the fresh fruit and vegetable section.

-There are hundreds of different fresh foods to feed your Rottweiler and not only are they kinder on the pocket, but they’re also much better for your dog’s health.
+There are hundreds of fresh foods to feed your Rottweiler; they are kinder on the pocket and much better for your dog’s health.

 As they’re full of water, feeding your Rottweiler strawberries can be a way to refresh them on a hot day, especially if you’re worried about their hydration levels.

-In addition, strawberries contain Omega 3, which is a polyunsaturated fat that lowers heart inflammation and reduces the build-up of plaque in the blood vessels.
+In addition, strawberries contain Omega 3, polyunsaturated fat that lowers heart inflammation and reduces the build-up of plaque in the blood vessels.
 At the same time, Omega 3 helps give your Rottweiler’s coat a healthy shine.